w3ctag/design-reviews/reviews/first_party_sets_feedback.md

-# TAG Review Feedback on First Party Sets
+# TAG Review Feedback on Related Website Sets (originally named "First Party Sets")

 This document is written in reference to a TAG [review request](https://github.com/w3ctag/design-reviews/issues/342) for the First Party Sets proposal.
 It has been reviewed by the TAG and represents a consensus view.

+*Note (2024-12-02): this text was written as a response to the original version of the proposal.
+The proposal has subsequently been updated.
+This feedback is still mostly relevant to the updated proposal, aside from some minor details.
+This is reflected in our [closing comment](https://github.com/w3ctag/design-reviews/issues/342#issuecomment-1967579230) of the issues.*

 ## Origin and the Security Model of the Web